dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ## Tabbing, Mnemonics, and Accelerators

-The <xref:System.Windows.Interop.IKeyboardInputSink> and <xref:System.Windows.Interop.IKeyboardInputSite> interfaces allow you to create a seamless keyboard experience for mixed [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Win32 applications:
+The <xref:System.Windows.Interop.IKeyboardInputSink> and <xref:System.Windows.Interop.IKeyboardInputSite> interfaces allow you to create a seamless keyboard experience for mixed WPF and Win32 applications:

-- Tabbing between Win32 and [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] components
+- Tabbing between Win32 and WPF components

 - Mnemonics and accelerators that work both when focus is within a Win32 component and when it is within a WPF component.

 The <xref:System.Windows.Interop.HwndHost> and <xref:System.Windows.Interop.HwndSource> classes both provide implementations of <xref:System.Windows.Interop.IKeyboardInputSink>, but they may not handle all the input messages that you want for more advanced scenarios.
 Override the appropriate methods to get the keyboard behavior you want.

-The interfaces only provide support for what happens on the transition between the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Win32 regions.
+The interfaces only provide support for what happens on the transition between the WPF and Win32 regions.
 Within the Win32 region, tabbing behavior is entirely controlled by the Win32 implemented logic for tabbing, if any.

 ## See also